Eddie Rosario Preview, Player Props: Braves vs. Cardinals

-Eddie Rosario, with a slugging percentage of .394 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the St. Louis Cardinals, with Miles Mikolas on the mound, September 5 at 7:20 PM ET.
+The Atlanta Braves and Eddie Rosario (.394 slugging percentage over his past 10 games, including one homer), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Truist Park, Wednesday at 7:20 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.

 Eddie Rosario Game Info & Props vs. the Cardinals